AndersDJohnson/mac-notes/README.md

 # mac-notes
 Mac notes.
 A.K.A.
-OS X.
+OS X, macOS.

 ## See Also
 * [AndersDJohnson/unix-notes][unix-notes]